kcaa/kcaa/README.md

-# Kancolle Automated Assistant Client
+# KCAA: Kancolle Automated Assistant

+KCAA (pronounced as K-car) is an assistant tool for playing Kancolle (Kantai Collection).